7 Simple Ways To Improve Your Posture

 While slouching doesn’t immediately cause discomfort, constant bad posture while sitting can leave muscles and soft tissue sensitive.
 The strain put on your muscles can then turn to pain.
 Therefore, it is essential to get into the habit of sitting in the correct position.

-At first, this seating position will feel uncomfortable because your muscles are out of practice to hold you in this correct position.
+At first, this seating position will feel uncomfortable because your muscles are out of practice holding you in this correct position.
 However, you can help to improve your posture while seated by doing exercises that strengthen your core and bottom muscles.
 It is also good to do back extension exercises such as the bridge or the plank.

 2. Stop your bottom sticking out